 This SCSI transport protocol service confirmation is returned in response to a Terminate Data Transfer SCSI transport protocol service request whether or not the specified nexus existed in the SCSI target port when the request was received.
-After a Data Transfer Terminated SCSI transport protocol service confirmation has been sent in response to a Terminate Data Transfer SCSI transport protocol service request, Data-In Delivered SCSI transport protocol service confirmation and Data-Out Received SCSI transport protocol service service confirmation and Data-Out Received SCSI transport protocol service confirmation shall not be sent for the commands specified by the nexus.
+After a Data Transfer Terminated SCSI transport protocol service confirmation has been sent in response to a Terminate Data Transfer SCSI transport protocol service request, Data-In Delivered SCSI transport protocol service confirmation and Data-Out Received SCSI transport protocol service service confirmation shall not be sent for the commands specified by the nexus.